Understanding the Current Dip in CRGO Steel Prices in India

 What the Data Shows

-Imports are falling sharply
+Imports are Falling Sharply

 In August 2025, steel imports into India declined by approximately 31%.
 SteelOrbis